gogo1701/GLibrary/README.md

 # GLibrary
-Library for drawing console graphics in c++ easy!
+Library for drawing console graphics in c++.